Clauses 8.1 and 8.2—Provide requested information to ASQA

-If your RTO uses third parties to provide services, you must ensure they cooperate with ASQA during any audits and by retaining and providing records or other information.
+If your RTO uses third parties to provide services, you must ensure they cooperate with ASQA during any performance assessments and by retaining and providing records or other information.
 Your RTO is responsible for ensuring any third party meets these requirements.
-Your written agreements with any third parties must specify that they are required to cooperate with ASQA by providing information where requested and in the conduct of audits.
+Your written agreements with any third parties must specify that they are required to cooperate with ASQA by providing information where requested and in the conduct of performance assessments.

 A guide to compliance

 Your RTO can demonstrate compliance through cooperation with ASQA at any time information is requested, if ASQA checks information and confirms that it is accurate.

 At performance assessment, ASQA may seek evidence to verify that your information and practices are aligned.
 ASQA may interview students, trainers and assessors and third parties to validate information.